DomCyber/Creole-LanguageDetectionNB/README.md

 This is a simple but powerful language classification model built using Multinomial Naive Bayes.
 It takes in a text input and predicts the language with 99% accuracy based on a dataset of multilingual text samples.
 The model is trained using a Bag of Words (BoW) approach with CountVectorizer to convert text into numerical form.

 How It Works
+**CreoleGen4.py** - GENERATES THE CREOLE DATASET in THE FORM OF A CSV.
+I HAD TO GENERATE MY OWN CREOLE DATASET AS YOU CAN'T FIND ANY ONLINE.
+THIS CREATES A DATASET OF CREOLE LANGUAGES AND THEIR MAPPING

+**CREOLEIDENTIFIER.ipnb**
 Cleans & Preprocesses Text – Removes symbols, converts to lowercase, and tokenizes.

 Vectorizes Using BoW – Transforms text into a numerical format for better learning.